Tools

 Read the build

-A practical 2026 cutter guide built around shape families, cleaner release, merchant-fit checks, and maintenance habits that are easier to verify than hype specs.
+A practical 2026 cutter guide built around shape families, cleaner release, the checks to run on a listing before you buy, and the care habits that keep edges true.

 Read the build

-Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness
+Polymer Clay Buttons: Holes, Flat Baking, and Thickness

 Small button sets fail when the holes are too close to the edge, the blanks bake unevenly, or the thickness drifts from one button to the next.
 This guide shows the repeatable build path that keeps polymer clay buttons more consistent and easier to test on garments.